OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

 ## Reading a One-Wire Temperature Sensor {#starter-kit-08-reading-a-one-wire-temp-sensor}

-// TODO: choose a way to write One-Wire and stick to it through the whole article, it helps to mention that One-Wire is often referred to as: (list all of the variations 1-Wire, 1W, W1, etc)
+// TODO: choose a way to write One-Wire and stick to it through the whole article, it helps to mention that One-Wire is often referred to as: (list all of the variations 1-Wire, 1-Wire, W1, etc)

 <!-- // in this experiment we will:
 //  * introduce the one-wire bus protocol
 //  * read the ambient temperature using a sensor
 //  * learn how to read and write files -->

 Let's now learn about and use the **1-Wire bus protocol** to read the ambient temperature using a temperature sensor.
-We'll also learn how to **read from and write to files**.
+To do that, we'll first build a circuit using the 1-Wire temperature sensor.
+After it's built, we'll control this circuit with a script.

-// TODO: add intro to the script: how we'll first register a 1W bus master, and then read from the sensor, etc
+// TODO: add intro to the script: how we'll first register a 1-Wire bus master, and then read from the sensor, etc

 <!-- one wire -->
 ```{r child = '../../shared/one-wire.md'}
 ```

+There's no dedicated 1-Wire controller in the Omega.
+Thus to make 1-Wire work with the Omega, we must first label a GPIO as a '1-Wire master bus'.
+This will be the main contact point between the Omega and any 1-Wire devices.
+Once we have the master bus set up , we can then scan for the sensor through it and read from the sensor as needed.
+Along the way, we'll get a good look at the process of **reading and writing files**.
+// ASDF FINISH THIS RIGHT HERE ABOVE

-// TODO: need a section on 1W & the Omega, describing how the Omega needs to register a 1w bus master in order to be able to communicate with the 1w sensor,
+// TODO: need a section on 1-Wire & the Omega, describing how the Omega needs to register a 1w bus master in order to be able to communicate with the 1w sensor,
 //  see the docs https://docs.onion.io/omega2-docs/communicating-with-1w-devices.html#the-omega-one-wire for an example but do not just copy the text, adapt it to this article and the beginner audience, also avoid all mentions of I2C, SPI, UART, etc

 ### Building the Circuit